 Get in touch

 If you have an account with Cabot, and would like to discuss your options, talk to us – we’re here to support you.

 If you're worried about speaking to us, remember that we're here to help you to financial recovery and that we'll never ask you to pay more than you can afford.

 Find out more about how flexible we can be, by getting in touch today.
 Together we can find a solution that will suit you.

 Understanding the credit bureaux payment freeze

-In a bid to protect consumers during this pandemic, the Financial Conduct Authority (FCA) announced the introduction of guidelines around coronavirus-related payment holidays.
+In a bid to protect consumers during this pandemic, the Financial Conduct Authority (FCA) introduced guidelines around coronavirus-related payment holidays.

 3 minute read